 - 1. Diagnosis of hypereosinophilic syndrome - 2.
 Documentation of diagnosis without an identifiable non-hematologic secondary cause - 3.
 Prescriber is a specialist (i.e., allergist, cardiologist, GI, hematologist, immunologist, pulmonologist, etc) or consult notes from a specialist are provided - 4.
-Member is \geq 12 years of age - 5.
-Paid claims or physician documented inadequate response (defined as ≥ 30 days of therapy) or adverse reaction to ONE systemic glucocorticoid, or contraindication to ALL systemic glucocorticoids
+Member is >12 years of age - 5.
+Inadequate response (defined as ≥ 30 days of therapy) or adverse reaction to ONE systemic glucocorticoid, or contraindication to ALL systemic glucocorticoids

-- 6. ONE of the following:

-- a.
-Paid claims or physician documented inadequate response (defined as ≥ 30 days of therapy) or adverse reaction to ONE of the following:
+- 6. Inadequate response (defined as ≥ 30 days of therapy) or adverse reaction to ONE or contraindication to ALL of the following:

-- i. hydroxyurea

-- ii. methotrexate

-- iii. interferon alfa

-- b.
-Documented contraindication to ALL of the following:

-- i. hydroxyurea
+- a. hydroxyurea

-- ii. methotrexate
+- b. methotrexate

-- iii. interferon alfa
+- c. interferon alfa

 - 7. Appropriate dosing (300 mg subcutaneously every 28 days)